 Continuous professional development can often be seen as a simple check box exercise, with no real engagement from the people involved in the process.
 This can be especially noticeable where the learning appears to be based on things that will help the organisation more than necessarily the individual concerned.

-Which is where offering language training can be a real motivator – helping to achieve ‘buy in’ from even the most reluctant of learners.
+Which is where offering language training in Spanish or another language can be a real motivator – helping to achieve ‘buy in’ from even the most reluctant of learners.

 Employee Happiness Rather Than Employee Motivation

 One of the key factors for successfully motivating people in the workplace is to ensure you focus on their general happiness, rather than simply focusing on motivation.
 The theory here is that people will soon pick up on the fact that an emphasis on motivation is clearly of primary benefit to the company.
 Which can lead to resentment and lack of ‘buy in’.

 On the other hand, when you focus on people’s general happiness in the workplace, you’re more likely to achieve the kind of commitment and results you’re looking for.
 Employees know there is an implied contract outside of their terms of employment – ie they are there to work, not do their own thing.
 But the more you can make the workplace a place they enjoy and gain value from, the more dedicated people will become.

 Non Job-Related Learning

 Learning Spanish may be relevant for certain roles in your company, of course – in which case you should obviously be providing this service anyway.

 For people who don’t necessarily need to know a different language in order to do their job, though, offering language training as a kind of perk is a great way to increase happiness levels.
 Which in turn leads to increased motivation and higher productivity.